16-year-old accused in Ragle Park slaying

 However, Trujillo was not found at either residence.
 Instead, Ortiz said police found and arrested him after learning he was at a family member's apartment.

-Police apprehended Trujillo at the Casa Rufina apartment complex near Rufina Street and Richards Avenue Wednesday morning.
+Police apprehended Trujillo on Wednesday morning at the Casa Rufina apartment complex near Rufina Street and Richards Avenue.
 He was taken into custody without incident, according to the news release.

 Ortiz said police have theories as to Trujillo's motive, but said he could not disclose them at this time.